jackcarey/web-components/README.md

 ![update_publish workflow](https://github.com/jackcarey/web-components/actions/workflows/update_publish.yml/badge.svg?branch=main)

-This is a collection of 4 packages for various purposes. **Each component is published as a separate package with its own readme.** The 'autoloader' can be used to load other components.
+There are 4 packages in this collection.
+Some are web components intended for the DOM, others are utilities that components consume. **Each is published with its own readme and license.** The 'autoloader' can be used to load other components.

 | Name | Description | Version | Registry |